controlshift/slate/source/includes/_json_local_points.md

 ]
 ```

-This JSON endpoint returns a list of latitude/longitude coordinates for events, groups, and external events in your organisation.
+This JSON endpoint returns a complete list of latitude/longitude coordinates for publicly listed events, groups, and external events in your organisation.
 It's intended to be used for plotting organizing activities on a map.

 ### HTTP Request